moneroguides/1x03-using-moneo-as-money/script.md

 Presently all outputs from a transaction are locked for a total of ten blocks after their initial confirmation.
 This is built into the protocol and is required to ensure security and stability.

-This means that any change you may be owed will be remain unavailable for approximately twenty minutes after your transaction.
+This means that any change you may be owed will be unavailable for approximately twenty minutes after your transaction.
 This is one of the major differences between fiat money and Monero and is something that developers hope to remove.

 If you plan to make multiple transactions in quick succession it is advisable to either use the **pay to many function** that can be found under the *Tools* tab or, you generate multiple outputs.